-If the Handle is a select_handle() or completion_handle(), that term will be contained in a returned SelectInfo or CompletionInfo and the corresponding (select or completion) message.
-The Handle is presumed to be unique to this call.
+If the time-out argument is SelectHandle, that term will be contained in a returned SelectInfo and the corresponding select message.
+The SelectHandle is presumed to be unique to this call.

-If the time-out argument is nowait, and a SelectInfo or CompletionInfo is returned, it will contain a select_handle() or completion_handle() generated by the call.
+If the time-out argument is nowait, and a SelectInfo is returned, it will contain a select_handle() generated by the call.